Igalia/wpewebkit.org/release/schedule/index.md

 - There are two feature releases are done every year, typically in March and September.
-- Within feature releases there may be any number of bug fix releases.
+- Within feature releases, there may be any number of bug-fix releases.
 - Development releases are the base for the feature releases that follow them.
 They do not follow a fixed schedule in the release cycle.

 WPE WebKit and [WebKitGTK](https://webkitgtk.org) share a fair amount of code.
 Therefore, both projects produce their feature releases simultaneously, and share the same release branches.
-For bug fix releases, the release teams for both projects try to sync their version numbers as well as they can.
+For bug-fix releases, the release teams for both projects try to sync their version numbers as well as they can.